 Security and privacy are embedded into the development of Azure

 Security and privacy are built right into the Azure platform, beginning with the Security Development Lifecycle (SDL) that addresses security at every development phase from initial planning to launch, and Azure is continually updated to make it even more secure.
-Operational Security Assurance (OSA) builds on SDL knowledge and processes to provide a framework that helps ensure secure operations throughout the lifecycle of cloud-based services.
+Operational Security Assurance (OSA) builds on SDL knowledge and processes to provide a framework that helps ensure secure operations throughout the life cycle of cloud-based services.
 Azure Security Center makes Azure the only public cloud platform to offer continuous security-health monitoring.

-Security: We keep your customer data safe
+Security: we keep your customer data safe

-Microsoft has leveraged its decades-long experience building enterprise software and running some of the world’s largest online services to create a robust set of security technologies and practices.
-These help ensure that Azure infrastructure is resilient to attack, safeguards user access to the Azure environment, and helps keep customer data secure through encrypted communications as well as threat management and mitigation practices, including regular penetration testing.
+Microsoft has leveraged its decades-long experience of building enterprise software and running some of the world’s largest online services to create a robust set of security technologies and practices.
+These help ensure that Azure infrastructure is resilient to attack, safeguards user access to the Azure environment and helps keep customer data secure through encrypted communications as well as threat management and mitigation practices, including regular penetration testing.

 Managing threats.
-To protect against online threats, Azure offers Microsoft Antimalware for cloud services and virtual machines.
-Microsoft also employs intrusion detection, denial-of-service (DDoS) attack prevention, regular penetration testing, and data analytics and machine learning tools to help mitigate threats to the Azure platform.
+To protect against online threats, Azure offers Microsoft Anti-malware for cloud services and virtual machines.
+Microsoft also employs intrusion detection, denial-of-service (DDoS) attack prevention, regular penetration testing and data analytics and machine learning tools to help mitigate threats to the Azure platform.

-Privacy: You own and control your data
+Privacy: you own and control your data

-We strive to be transparent in our privacy practices, offer you meaningful privacy choices, and responsibly manage the data we store and process.
+We strive to be transparent in our privacy practices, offer you meaningful privacy choices and responsibly manage the data we store and process.
 One measure of our commitment to the privacy of customer data is our adoption of the world’s first code of practice for cloud privacy, ISO/IEC 27018.

 You are in control of your data.
 Because the customer data you host on Azure belongs to you, you have control over where it is stored and how it is securely accessed and deleted.

-Transparency: You know how your data is stored and accessed, and how we help secure it
+Transparency: you know how your data is stored and accessed, and how we help secure it

 Microsoft Azure is built on the premise that for you to control your own customer data in the cloud, you require visibility into that data.
 You must know where it is stored.
-You must also know, through clearly stated and readily available policies and procedures, how we help secure your customer data, who can access it, and under what circumstances.
-And don’t take our word for it: you can review the third-party audits and certifications that confirm that we meet the standards we set.
+You must also know, through clearly stated and readily available policies and procedures, how we help secure your customer data, who can access it and under what circumstances.
+And don’t take our word for it: you can review the third-party audits and certifications that confirm that we meet the standards we have set.

-Compliance: We conform to global standards
+Compliance: we conform to global standards

 Rigorous third-party audits, such as by the British Standards Institute, verify Azure’s adherence to the strict security controls these standards mandate.
 As part of our commitment to transparency, you can verify our implementation of many security controls by requesting audit results from the certifying third parties.